 - Preheat oven 400 degrees.
 Lightly grease and line baking sheet with parchment paper and set aside

-- Toss cauliflower with mayonnaise and set aside.
-Combine batter ingredients in a bowl and whisk to form a loose batter, may need to add some water.
+- Combine batter ingredients in a bowl and whisk to form a loose batter, may need to add some water.

 - Dip florets into batter one by one and place onto the baking sheet.
 Spray or brush with oil.
 Bake for 30 minutes until golden brown and crispy, turning halfway.